Electric Aircraft Technology: An Informative Overview of Future Aviation Innovation

 Hybrid ElectricFuel + electricityReduced emissionsRegional aviation

-Fully ElectricBattery powerMinimal direct emissionsShort-distance flights
+Fully ElectricBattery powerMinimal emissionsShort-distance flights

 Hydrogen ElectricHydrogen fuel cellsLow emissionsExperimental aviation